seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 But this poor petticoat and two coarse smocks.

 **Wooer**
-That's all one, I will have you.
+That's all one, I will have you. /

 **Jailer's Daughter**
 / Will you surely?

 **Wooer**
-Yes, by this fair hand, will I.
+Yes, by this fair hand, will I. /

 **Jailer's Daughter**
 / We'll to bed then.

 **Wooer**
-Ev'n when you will.
+Ev'n when you will. /

-Kisses her.
+*\[Kisses her.]*

 **Jailer's Daughter**
 / O, sir, you would fain be nibbling.

 **Wooer**
-Why do you rub my kiss off?
+Why do you rub my kiss off? /

 **Jailer's Daughter**
 / 'Tis a sweet one,
 And will perfume me finely against the wedding.
-Is not this your cousin Arcite?
+Is not this your cousin Arcite? /

 **Doctor**
 / Yes, sweet heart,
 And I am glad my cousin Palamon
-Has made so fair a choice.
+Has made so fair a choice. /

 **Jailer's Daughter**
 / Do you think he'll have me?

 **Doctor**
-Yes, without doubt.
+Yes, without doubt. /

 **Jailer's Daughter**
-/ Do you think so too?
+/ Do you think so too? /

 **Jailer**
 / Yes.

 **Jailer's Daughter**
-We shall have many children.--Lord, how y' are grown!
+We shall have many children. - Lord, how y' are grown!
 My Palamon I hope will grow too, finely,
 Now he's at liberty.
 Alas, poor chicken,
 He was kept down with hard meat and ill lodging,